KSonny4/Virtual-beer/README.md

 I decided to try **Flask framework** and implement this as a solution for our long lasting problem.
 This application using **SQLite**, **Python** and **Flask** is going to keep track of beer between each pair of friends.

+Dependencies:  pip3 install --user flask sqlalchemy flask-sqlalchemy

+To run the application simply use ** python3 virtualbeer.py ** .
+The application is running on localhost:5000.

 * Future work:
   * Update after "+ Beer" click.
   * Registration for each user.